ext/semantic-release-lerna/README.md

 [**semantic-release**](https://github.com/semantic-release/semantic-release) plugin to publish lerna managed [npm](https://github.com/lerna/lerna) packages to [npm](https://www.npmjs.com).

-This is WORK-IN-PROGRESS so there will most likely be bugs and it as only really been tested under the narrow use-cases I myself need it for.

 It is intended to be a drop-in replacement of the `@semantic-release/npm` plugin.

 The plugin works in the following way: